Hunting Regulations for Youth

 All hunters under the age of 16 must have written permission from a parent or guardian to purchase hunting licences. |

-To hunt with a firearm, hunters under 18 years of age must be accompanied by a parent, a legal guardian or a person 18 years
+To hunt with a firearm, hunters under 18 years of age must have a federal minor license, or be accompanied by a parent, a legal guardian or a person 18 years

 of age or older who has the written permission of the parent or legal guardian.